ca-ruz/plugins/README.md

 Python plugins users must ensure to have a version `>= 3.8`.
 Python plugins developers must ensure their plugin to work with all Python versions `>= 3.8`.

+#### Contributing

+Whenever submitting code contributions for this repository, we should try to stick to the format 'lightning' uses, something like:

+'''
+plugin name: One subject line
+        (empty line)
+more detailed description (if any)
+'''

 ## More Plugins from the Community